 But like I said, I was at my wit’s end.
 I was desperate.
 I was reaching and grabbing for anything.
 And honestly, I kept thinking that if I was willing to drop thousands of dollars for a ‘chance’ at a baby with no guarantees through IVF nearly three years ago, then I should also be open and willing to the idea of not eating a few of my favorite foods, right?
 Right!
 And so I did.
 I eliminated gluten while kicking and screaming.
 And also while being skeptical it would make a difference.
 At least to my body.
-But friends, within weeks of starting this “hard to stick to” diet, my symptoms became less and my cycles became shorter.
+But friends, within weeks of starting this “hard to stick to” diet, my symptoms became less and my cycles were shorter.
 I went from migraines and fatigue every day to instantly having more energy and fewer moments when I needed the Advil.
 And my cycles?
 I went from having them every 60-70 days to one every 40.
 Exciting, right?

 My story doesn’t stop there…